appgardenstudios/hyaline/www/content/docs/explanation/hyaline.md

 ![Team](_img/hyaline-update.svg)

 In the image above you can see that Hyaline looks at system changes to determine what documentation should be updated.
-It does this by extracting the change and associated metadata (tickets, issues, PRs, etc.) and then determining what documentation in your current documentation needs to be updated.
+It does this by extracting the change and associated metadata (tickets, issues, PRs, etc.) and then determining what documentation in your current data set needs to be updated.
 It then makes those results available in your existing processes (usually via a comment on your PR) and helps both people and AI make the appropriate changes to the appropriate documentation both inside and outside the repository.

 # Components
 The following items are components of Hyaline: